leanprover/theorem_proving_in_lean4/dependent_type_theory.md

 #print doTwice
 #print doThrice
 ```
-Printing them out shows that all three groups of definitions have exactly the same effect.
+Printing them out shows that all three groups of definitions have
+exactly the same effect.

 The ``variable`` command instructs Lean to insert the declared
-variables as bound variables in definitions that refer to them.
-Lean
+variables as bound variables in definitions that refer to them by
-is smart enough to figure out which variables are used explicitly or
+name.
+Lean is smart enough to figure out which variables are used
-implicitly in a definition.
-We can therefore proceed as though ``α``,
+explicitly or implicitly in a definition.
+You can therefore proceed as
-``β``, ``γ``, ``g``, ``f``, ``h``, and ``x`` are fixed objects when we
+though ``α``, ``β``, ``γ``, ``g``, ``f``, ``h``, and ``x`` are fixed
-write our definitions, and let Lean abstract the definitions for us
+objects when you write your definitions, and let Lean abstract the
-automatically.
+definitions for you automatically.

 When declared in this way, a variable stays in scope until the end of
-the file we are working on.
+the file you are working on.
 Sometimes, however, it is useful to limit
 the scope of a variable.
 For that purpose, Lean provides the notion of
 a ``section``: